 Stop Abuse For Everyone (SAFE) has worked to end domestic violence and abuse from its base in Exeter for over 40 years.

-Tender lead our National Partnership Network, we only ask our partner’s to deliver projects that we know work!
-We are currently delivering projects across all London boroughs.
+Tender lead our National Partnership Network and only ask our partners to deliver projects that we know work!

 Initial Expansion, Piloting and creating a National Network.